 This synthetic rubber is created from Styrene and Butadiene, which allows it to replace most other natural rubbers.
 The temperature range of this unique insulation material is -55°C to 90°C. lastly, this material is also abrasion-resistant.

-EPR is used for high voltage applications.
+EPR is used for high-voltage applications.
 Similar to EPDM rubber, this synthetic elastomer has excellent thermal characteristics, with a much smaller cross-sectional area.
 EPR also has a temperature range of -50°C to 160°C.

-This insulation is referring to natural rubber, which has a wide range of formulas that can be specifically applied to any application requirements.
+This insulation refers to natural rubber, which has a wide range of formulas that can be specifically applied to any application requirements.
 Rubber is a solid choice as it is very difficult for electricity to break through it, but easy to pass through the insulation passage.
 This insulation material is also ozone and oil-resistant.

 Fluoropolymers Wire Insulations

 PTFE is a very reliable insulator that consistently performs during the application requirements.
-PTFE is able to withstand -60°C to 200°C temperature range and has fire, UV, chemical resistance, with excellent flexibility.
+PTFE is able to withstand -60°C to 200°C temperature range and has fire, UV, and chemical resistance, with excellent flexibility.

 FEP Insulation (Fluorinated Ethylene Propylene)

 ETFE is a basic plastic created from fluorine.
-It is useful in a wide range of applications and has good corrosion resistance, high strength, with a wide temperature range.
+It is useful in a wide range of applications and has good corrosion resistance, and high strength, with a wide temperature range.
 This efficient insulation is also recyclable and improves data transmission while reducing the overall weight of the wire.

 TPE Insulation (Thermoplastic Elastomers)

-Fiberglass insulations are used in applications involving heat treating, glass and ceramic kilns, foundries and extensive applications in aluminum processing.
-Additionally, the insulation is abrasion, chemical and moisture resistant.
+Fiberglass insulations are used in applications involving heat treating, glass and ceramic kilns, foundries, and extensive applications in aluminum processing.
+Additionally, the insulation is abrasion, chemical, and moisture-resistant.